biodati/studio_help/docs/sections/knowledge/using_the_fix_status-a_walk_through_of_the_new_fix_status_with_internal_comments.md

 ![[knowledge_31.png]]

-   The Internal Comments Toggle is lost when nanopubs are approved.
-The Internal Comments are automatically stripped from the nanopub when it is finalized, copied or exported.
+   The Internal Comments are removed when nanopubs are Approved or Finalized.
+The Internal Comments are automatically stripped from the nanopub when it is copied or exported, regardless of status.